Will mortgage rates go down in 2025?

 Why are mortgage rates so high?

 Towards the end of 2021, the Bank of England began to increase the base rate of interest.
-This was in order to combat rising inflation.
+This was to try and combat rising inflation.
 It went from 0.1% to 5.25% in less than two years.
-Although it has recently fallen to 4.75%, mortgage holders are still feeling the impact of a relatively high base rate.
+Although it has recently fallen to 4.5%, mortgage holders are still feeling the impact of a relatively high base rate.

-The base rate is the Bank of England’s main lever to combat rising inflation, which they aim to keep at the government’s target of 2%.
+The base rate is the Bank of England’s main lever to combat rising inflation, which they aim to keep at the government’s target of 2% (it is currently at 2.6%).
 The idea is that by increasing interest rates, people will tend to save more and spend less, helping to keep inflation down.

 Mortgage rates are often heavily influenced by the base rate.
 So, as the base rate increased, so did mortgage rates.
 This was particularly true for those on variable mortgages, as the rates are often directly influenced by the base rate.